bwettenstein/fetch-take-home/README.md

 		 - points - An integer that holds the point balance for the payer
 		 - timestamp (optional) - Not required, but if one is passed, it must be passed by ISOString().
 If it's not passed, an ISOString() timestamp will be generated
 	 - REQUEST TYPE: POST
-	 - DESCRIPTION: Adds a transaction to the transaction list
+	 - DESCRIPTION: Adds a transaction to the transaction list.
  - > /points/spend
 	 - REQUIRED HEADERS: None
 	 - REQUEST TYPE: GET